assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 A secret shared between the peers is obtained using Diffie-Hellman key agreement based on the ephemeral key pairs.
-The crypto_box_beforenm() function [NACL] is then used to create a shared symmetric key from that shared secret.
-The symmetric key is used in to encrypt and authenticate each message of the Salt Channel session except for messages M1 and M2.
+The crypto_box_beforenm() function [NACL] is used to achieve this and the result is a shared symmetric key that is used to encrypt and authenticate each Salt Channel message except for messages M1 and M2.

 Each encrypted message has the following format.